fukawi2/NetworkHealthChecklist/README.md

   - Email sending (SMTPS)
   - Public or self-signed certificates?
   - What are the SSLLabs test results?
+- Are logs centrally stored (Splunk/Greylog/Logstash etc)?
 - Is there any form of NAC (eg, 802.1x)?
+- Auditing; are there any compliance requirements?
+(PCI, SOX etc)

 ### Active Directory
 - Do users have Domain Admin rights?